myo-zin-thant18/simple_notes_app/README.md

 - Home Screen (list of all notes)
 - Add Note Screen (to create a new note)
 - Edit Note Screen (to modify an existing note)
+- Delete Note Screen (to delete an existing note)

 ---